Happy Pride Month!

 Since then, their collection grew to different collections of binders.
 For Pride, they created The Oasis Collection Pride 2022.

-This collection aims for their customers to bloom into their selves.
+This collection aims for their customers to bloom into themselves.

 Plus, a portion of their proceeds will go to youth-centered LGBTQ organizations!